Financially reviewed by Patrick Flood, CFA.

 The claims that, going forward, commodity funds (i) will have the same Sharpe ratio as the stock market, (ii) will be negatively correlated with the returns on stocks and bonds, and (iii) will be a good hedge against inflation can’t all be true.
 Who would want the other side of this trade?
 The high volatility of commodity prices makes it impossible to accurately estimate the expected returns, volatilities, and covariances of commodity funds, but theory suggests that if commodity returns are negatively correlated with the rest of the market, the expected risk premium on commodities is small, perhaps negative.
 Finally, commodity funds are poor inflation hedges.
 Most of the variation in commodity prices is unrelated to inflation.
 In fact, commodity indices are typically 10 to 15 times more volatile than inflation.
 As a result, investors who use commodity funds to hedge inflation almost certainly increase the risk of their portfolios.

-For those who do want exposure to broad commodities, PDBC from Invesco is the most popular commodities fund and conveniently does not generate the dreadful K-1 form at tax time.
+For those who do want exposure to broad commodities, PDBC from Invesco is the most popular broad commodities ETF and conveniently does not generate the dreadful K-1 form at tax time.

 Just like broad commodities, gold is also not a value-producing asset, so we wouldn’t expect it to generate a return over the long term.
 Remember what I said about an inflation protection asset likely simply dragging down the returns of the portfolio over the long term.
 Gold is also taxed as a collectible.

-I would submit that gold has no place in a long-term investment portfolio unless the investor is very risk-averse and simply wants to minimize volatility and drawdowns.
-For those that do want gold, SGOL is a suitable ETF.
+I would submit that gold has no place in a long-term investment portfolio unless the investor is very risk-averse and simply wants to minimize volatility and drawdowns, as gold does tend to be uncorrelated to both stocks and bonds.
+For those that do want gold, SGOL is a suitable ETF that tracks the spot price of gold bullion.

 As I’ve already said, stocks are a great inflation “hedge” simply due to their greater expected returns over the long term, not because they tend to do well during periods of high unexpected inflation (they don’t).
 Specifically too, “defensive” sectors like Consumer Staples and Utilities tend to weather inflationary and recessionary periods better than others, as public demand for these goods and services typically remains unchanged (which is why they’re called non-cyclical).